robincamille/bot-tutorial-jumpstart-2020/README.md

 ## Running Code in VS Code: test.py (optional)

-To test things out and get familiar with how we will be running code throughout the workshop, follow these steps:
+To test things out and get familiar with how we will be running code for this workshop, follow these steps:

 1. Using your finder or search box, find the folder on your desktop.
 Open the folder and open the file test.py in Visual Studio Code.
 2. To run the code, click the green triangle in the upper right corner of the VS Code window.